 Cauda Equina Syndrome - Medical Negligence Solicitors - CES

-The compensation awarded followinf legal action by cauda equina syndrome medical negligence solicitors for improper diagnosis or incompetant treatment of CES can be substantial especially in younger victims due to the potential for catastrophic or serious injury resulting in reduction of earning capacity for the foreseeable future in addition to damages for pain and suffering.
+The compensation awarded following legal action by cauda equina syndrome medical negligence solicitors for improper diagnosis or incompetant treatment of CES can be substantial especially in younger victims due to the potential for catastrophic or serious injury resulting in reduction of earning capacity for the foreseeable future in addition to damages for pain and suffering.

 Delayed Diagnosis & Negligent Surgery